What You Should Know About NICU Stays After Surrogacy

 What You’re Feeling

-More likely than not, you’re feeling a whirlwind of emotions.
+You may be feeling a whirlwind of emotions.
 You may be feeling fear or anxiety if your new child needs time in the NICU.
 You could be feeling stress about the financial implications of extended hospital care for your child or your surrogate or feeling confused about what is expected of you and who to talk to when it comes to managing expenses.
-All of this is likely happening in a city you’re not familiar with while your normal life continues on back home.
+All of this is likely happening in a city you’re not familiar with while your normal life goes on back home.
 It’s a lot to manage at once–we understand.
-Whatever you’re feeling is normal, and the Fertility Counseling Services (FCS) team is available to talk with you about your emotions and how to manage them if you’d like.
+Whatever you’re feeling is normal, and your mental health specialist is available to talk with you about your emotions and how to manage them if you’d like.

 What’s Expected of You